mohanson/pybtc/README.md

 **example/taproot.py**

-This example demonstrates how to create a P2TR script with two script spending paths: p2pk and p2as.
+This example demonstrates how to create a P2TR script with two script spending paths: p2pk and p2ms(2-of-2 multisig).

 ```sh
 $ python example/taproot.py